JessiBaughman/OpenVnmrJ_WSL/README.md

 </p>

 6. **Install OpenVnmrJ**
-    - Select one of the tabs at the top and click Install.
+    - Select one of the tabs at the top.
 For datastations, the selection doesn't matter.
+    - Select any additional options if desired.
+    -  Click Install.
     - Note: The dialog may appear slightly off screen.
 Clicking the window's edge, or resizing the window, will snap it back within the visible desktop space.
     - A second popup will appear with the installation status followed by the OpenVnmrJ Admin panel.
 <p align="center">